olvidalo/efes-ng-prototype/docs/guide/pipeline-and-nodes.md

 Nodes that don't depend on each other run in parallel.
 The pipeline automatically determines the correct execution order from the dependency graph.

 ::: details Technical: Directed Acyclic Graphs
 The pipeline structure is a *directed acyclic graph* (DAG).
 "Directed" means data flows in one direction (input to output).
-"Acyclic" means there are no loops — a node can never depend on its own output.
+"Acyclic" means there are no loops, a node can never depend on its own output.

 You don't specify execution order.
 You declare what each node needs, and the pipeline resolves the graph automatically.
 :::